apache/echarts-doc/en/option-gl/series/scatter3D.md

 ## data(Array)

 The data array of scatter3D.
 Each item in the array is a piece of data.
-Usually this data stores each attribute/dimension of the data in an array.
+Usually, this data stores each attribute/dimension of the data in an array.
 As Follows:
 ```js
 data: [
     [[12, 14, 10], [34, 50, 15], [56, 30, 20], [10, 15, 12], [23, 10, 14]]